alexaburchak/HMMProfiler/README.md

 # DNA and AA Analysis Pipeline

 ## Overview
 This pipeline processes DNA and amino acid (AA) sequences from FASTQ files.
-It performs quality filtering, translation, HMMER searches, and clustering analysis.
+It performs quality filtering, translation, HMMER searches, and sequence trimming.
 The pipeline supports separate workflows for DNA and AA data.

 ## Install System Dependencies
 This pipeline requires several tools and dependencies to be installed before execution.
 You can use one of the following installation methods: